franciscoagustinr/ext-find-unused-imgs/readme.md

 ### License 📜

-This extension is licensed under the [MIT License](https://github.com/franciscoagustinr/ext-find-unused-imgs/blob/main/LICENSE).
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

 ---